sagar161286/multimodal_gdTcells/README.md

-Please download the Seurat R object for chromatin accessibility analysis used in Figures 5 and 6 here: https://drive.google.com/file/d/1LewftPzazsR1Ozy5rp-he2syG18Gr5L1/view?usp=share_link Afterwards, please run R scripts Figure5.R and Figure5.R to reproduce figures in panel 5 and 6 in the paper.
+Please download the Seurat R object for chromatin accessibility analysis used in Figures 5 and 6 here: https://drive.google.com/file/d/1LewftPzazsR1Ozy5rp-he2syG18Gr5L1/view?usp=share_link Afterwards, please run R scripts Figure5.R and Figure5.R to reproduce figures in panels 5 and 6 in the paper.

 ABSTRACT